simoneparisotto/Manuscripts-restoration/README.md

 Heritage Science, Springer International Publishing (2018) 6: 56.
 DOI: 10.1186/s40494-018-0216-z
 ```

-Please use the following entry to cite the article
+Please use the following entry to cite the article:
 ```
 @Article{CalAutHocPanParRicSch2018,
 author="Calatroni, Luca and d'Autume, Marie and Hocking, Rob